jank-lang/jank/compiler+runtime/doc/build.md

 For Windows:

-Run the same commands from the [MSYS2](https://www.msys2.org/) CLANG64 shell.
+Run the same commands from any terminal with the pixi environment active.

 Rather than passing `-Djank_local_clang=on`, install the built toolchain into the environment, which will replace the existing LLVM installation: